vierge-noire/cakephp-fixture-factories/docs/setup.md

 ];
 ```

-This can be usefull for example if you have connections to a third party server in the cloud that should be ignored.
+This can be useful for example if you have connections to a third party server in the cloud that should be ignored.

 ### Next